Godolphin Arabian: Breed controversy

 Controversy exists over the ancestry of this horse; some writers referred to him as a Barb, but Judith Blunt-Lytton, 16th Baroness Wentworth of the Crabbet Arabian Stud concludes that it is most widely believed that he was an Arabian or had primarily Arabian lineage.

 "Barb" is a reference to his believed country of origin, Tunisia, on the Barbary Coast.
 Whyte in the 1840 History of the British Turf, refers to the horse as "The Godolphin Barb, or as he has been improperly called, the Godolphin Arabian" (emphasis added) before further clarifying, "he was long considered an Arabian, although his points resembled more those of the highest breed of Barbs."
 However, portraits showing a horse with a high-carried tail and dished profile, features that differentiate the two types, lead modern experts to believe he was more likely an Arabian.
 The confusion is understandable, but while the breeds have some characteristics in common and are distantly related, their phenotypes are quite distinct.
-There was also an argument raised that he was actually a Turkomen, merely called an Arabian in order to raise the stud fee.
+There was also an argument raised that he was actually a Turkoman horse, merely called an Arabian in order to raise the stud fee.

 The Earl of Godolphin referred to the horse as an Arabian, and he was described as such by the painter George Stubbs.
 Lord Godolphin later bought a second stallion in 1750.
 This one he clearly called a "barb".
 Both were of a similar bay colour, but the Barb had a star.
 Godolphin later bought a grey Barb, which has also caused some confusion over the years.

 Recent DNA studies disprove the theory that he was a Barb, as his descendants' Y-DNA traces to the same general haplotype as the Darley Arabian, though to different sub-groups and there are relatively few male-line descendants of the Godolphin Arabian today.
 This group may have been of Turkoman horse or Arabian origins, as modern horses of both breeds have been linked to this haplotype.